unres/ElevatorInterface/README.md

 - Click the back arrow and the back button to return to Panel Screen
 - Click on Floor 6 and observe animations
 - Click on Floor 3
-- Back at main panel screen, click to up facing arrow
+- Back at main panel screen, click the up facing arrow
-- Then click the bottom arrow to finish the Demonstration
+- Then click the bottom facing arrow to finish the Demonstration

 **Supports Disabilities**